Darragh Burns: 2022 season

 Burns was subject to interest from Scottish Premiership sides Hibernian and Celtic during the January transfer window, with Pat's rejecting a bid from Hibs due to it not reaching their valuation for Burns.
 On 11 February 2022, Burns was in the starting XI for the 2022 President of Ireland's Cup against Shamrock Rovers at Tallaght Stadium, as his side lost 5–4 on penalties after a 1–1 draw.
-On 18 February 2022, Burns scored his side's first goal in a 3–0 win over rivals Shelbourne at Tolka Park, curling a 25 yard effort into the top corner to help his side to an opening game of the season victory.
-On 1 April 2022, he scored a 77th minute equaliser to earn a point for his side in a 1–1 draw with Drogheda United at Richmond Park.
-On 6 May, Burns opened the scoring in a 4–0 win away to Drogheda United with a looping header from a Billy King cross flying into the top corner after 4 minutes, while he also assisted Kyle Robinson's first league goal for the club in the same game.
+On 18 February 2022, Burns scored his side's first goal in a 3–0 win over rivals Shelbourne at Tolka Park, curling a 25-yard effort into the top corner to help his side to an opening game of the season victory.
+On 1 April 2022, he scored a 77th-minute equaliser to earn a point for his side in a 1–1 draw with Drogheda United at Richmond Park.
+On 6 May, Burns opened the scoring in a 4–0 win away to Drogheda United with a looping header from a Billy King cross flying into the top corner after four minutes, while he also assisted Kyle Robinson's first league goal for the club in the same game.
 On 14 May, he earned his side a point when he scored the equaliser in a 1–1 draw away to Sligo Rovers at The Showgrounds.

 Milton Keynes Dons

 2022–23 season

 On 4 July 2022, Burns signed for EFL League One club Milton Keynes Dons on a permanent deal for a fee in the region of €180,000.
 His first goals for the club came on 15 July 2022 when he scored a brace and assisted another goal in a 6–0 friendly win over Norwich City.
 Burns made his league debut on 30 July 2022 as an 82nd-minute substitute in a 1–0 defeat away to Cambridge United.
 On 23 August 2022, Burns scored his first competitive goal for the club in a 2–0 EFL Cup second round away win over Watford, after also assisting the opening goal of the game for Matthew Dennis.
+On 5 November 2022, Burns scored his first FA Cup goal, when he put his side 3–0 up in an eventual 6–0 win at home to Taunton Town.
+On 22 November 2022, he opened the scoring with an overhead kick in a 3–1 win over Newport County.
+He followed that up four days later by again opening the scoring, this time in a 3–2 loss to Portsmouth in an FA Cup Second Round tie at Fratton Park.
+He scored 4 goals in 22 appearances in all competitions over the season as his side were relegated to EFL League Two, with Burns' last appearance of the season coming in February 2023.

+2023–24 season

+On 21 November 2023, Burns made his first competitive appearance of the season, starting and scoring in a 3–2 win over Northampton Town in the EFL Trophy.